zekele-win/tornadolite/README.md

 ## 🚧 Next Steps

-Upgrade to `zkvault-merkle` by implementing a Merkle Tree to fully decouple deposit and withdrawal addresses.
+Upgrade to `zkvault-classic` by implementing a Merkle Tree to fully decouple deposit and withdrawal addresses.

 ---